 Photographic challenge recording the life of the town in 365 days.

-This year “A Year in the Life of Faversham” was held 12, Market Place between 1st and 9th September and is now closed.
+The latest “A Year in the Life of Faversham” exhibition was held 12, Market Place between 1st and 9th September 2018.

 You can purchase the book and the calendar in town